-- Explaining its decision. - □Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you are requesting meets a certain minimum.
-If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final. - Telling you the dollar value that must be in dispute to continue with the appeals process.
+\square Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverag ge you are requesting meets a certain minimum.
+If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final.